 For the second straight year and the third time in five years, the Lady Braves won the KCAC Championship by tying Bethany with a KCAC record of 14-4.
 The Braves hit the 30-win plateau for just the second time in school history.
 OU’s 32 victories is a new school record for single season wins...

-Posted by Paula Paine on May 23, 2011 in Athletics, "The College"
+Posted by cservaes on September 19, 2011 in Alumni, Community, Events, "School of Business", "The College"

 Homecoming 2011 will kick off on Wednesday evening, October 19, with the naming of Ottawa University’s School of Business in honor of former faculty member and alumnus Dr. Wayne Angell ’52 and former faculty member Dr. Sherwin Snyder.
 The ceremony will be followed by a business...